Uniform

 - No leftovers are to be collected and kept in the bar area or anywhere visible to customers

-- Our water bottles are returnable, customers are to be charged for water bottles removed from the restaurant
+- Our water bottles are property of the restaurant, they may not be removed from the premises

 - no items, of any kind are to be placed in front of the cash drawer at any point, to avoid breakages